Reem Al Hashimy

-Reem Bint Ebrahim Al Hashimy (ريم بنت إبراهيم الهاشمي) is an Emirati politician who is the Minister of State for International Cooperation in the United Arab Emirates' Ministry of Foreign Affairs and International Cooperation.
+Reem Bint Ebrahim Al Hashimy (ريم بنت إبراهيم الهاشمي) is an Emirati politician and the Minister of State for International Cooperation in the United Arab Emirates' Ministry of Foreign Affairs and International Cooperation.

 Education

-Al Hashimy completed her undergraduate degree at Tufts University, earning a BA in International Relations and French, followed by a Master's degree from Harvard University.
+Al Hashimy completed her undergraduate degree at Tufts University, earning a BA in international relations and French, followed by a master's degree from Harvard University.
 She also holds a PhD from Tsinghua University.

 Career

 Al Hashimy began her career as Commercial Attaché, and subsequently Deputy Chief, of the UAE Embassy to the United States of America in Washington D.C.

 She was appointed Minister of State in the Cabinet of the United Arab Emirates in February 2008.
 She was appointed to her current role as UAE Minister of State for International Cooperation in February 2016.

 She chairs the National Committee on Sustainable Development Goals in the UAE.
 She was formerly chair of the UAE Federal Competitiveness and Statistics Authority.
 She is Chairperson of Dubai Cares and the Sorbonne University Abu Dhabi.
 In September 2022, she became the first female Emirati politician to deliver a statement for the UAE at the High-Level General Debate of the UN General Assembly.
 She led the successful bid to host the World expo in Dubai.
 In June 2014, she was appointed Managing Director of the Dubai Expo 2020 Higher Committee, and Director General of the Expo 2020 Dubai Bureau.

 In an interview on CNN and in response to the opposition to the Abraham accords She said "in the Arab world and in the Middle East by and large there are certainly "naysayers" but in the UAE we believe very strongly in the need to open conversation and ties (with Israel).
-She has met the Israeli Foreign minister Yair Lapid on Dubai Expo grounds in 2021, and has previously slammed the 7th of October attack on Israel as “barbaric” and call for the unconditional release of the hostages, She has also met Israeli Ambassador on occasion of end of his tenure in UAE on 9th of October 2024 (two days after the anniversary of 7th of October) and has affirmed the UAE’s unwavering position in rejecting violence and escalation that serve to further increase the risks of instability.
+She has met the Israeli Foreign minister Yair Lapid on Dubai Expo grounds in 2021, and has previously slammed the October 7 attacks on Israel as “barbaric” and call for the unconditional release of the hostages, She has also met Israeli Ambassador on occasion of end of his tenure in UAE on 9 October 2024 (two days after the anniversary of 7 October) and has affirmed the UAE’s unwavering position in rejecting violence and escalation that serve to further increase the risks of instability.